 As the need has grown to exhibit experimental archaeology to the public the paradigm has shifted to accommodate this.
 Public television broadcasts have increased the number of people who can view an experiment but the nature of experiment has changed to ensure that it is sufficiently interesting and understandable.
 Now it is necessary to explain a practical and theoretical subject to the internet generation.
 To construct a replica on the site of an original finding would allow the public to understand but would affect what future archaeologists would find.
 There is a need to bring a balance.
 When understanding the physical properties of an original artefact, care should be taken to not damage the original, but this was a relatively new idea.
 Coles cites an archaeologist of the 1920s firing arrows through armour of 17th century date.
 Today replicas are used to increase the educational experience, to encourage learning through all of the senses.

 Coles states that a tested replica shows what has been lost since its original deposition.
 It also shows the time, resources, skills and people necessary to construct the artefact originally.
-As the process becomes more laborious or complicated it allows an understanding of the social processes involved, the control of a workforce and resources.
+As the construction process becomes more laborious or complicated it allows an understanding of the social processes involved, the control of a workforce and resources.
 This may not give an absolutely accurate picture but it does give an indication.
-Of interest was the origin of experimental archaeologists: knappers had begun as archaeologists, but archaeo-metallurgists were originally metallurgists.
+Of interest was the origin of experimental archaeologists: flint knappers had begun as archaeologists, but archaeo-metallurgists were originally metallurgists.
 It is important to reconstruct the social aspects of archaeology, because although it is not possible to enter the specific mindset of prehistoric people, people will still interact as people and this will have an effect on experiments.